awesome-workshop/docker-cms/_episodes/06-unpacked.md

 to the CVMFS area within a few minutes whenever you create a new version of the image.

+We will continue with the `ZPeakAnalysis` example, but for demonstration purposes we will use an [example payload][payload-docker-cms].

 ## Exploring the CVMFS `unpacked.cern.ch` area

 The *unpacked* area is a directory structure within CVMFS: